 Unfortunately, you shouldn’t expect to learn everything about EA by taking an online or four-day course.
 TOGAF does a reasonable job of providing a ‘standard’, or at least a common language and basic concepts, as well as describing the initial processes and techniques which can get you started.

 However, enterprise architecture is a discipline; achieving a TOGAF certification will simply be the first step in a lifelong process of becoming an enterprise architect.
-Once you have learned the basics via TOGAF, it will be time to start putting these ideas into practice through further training, case studies and working alongside experienced architects who can mentor and coach you.
+Once you have learned the basics via TOGAF, it will be time to start putting these ideas into practice through further training courses, case studies and working alongside experienced architects who can mentor and coach you.